 A frequentist 95% confidence interval means that with a large number of repeated samples, 95% of such calculated confidence intervals would include the true value of the parameter.
 In frequentist terms, the parameter is fixed (cannot be considered to have a distribution of possible values) and the confidence interval is random (as it depends on the random sample).

-Bayesian credible intervals can be quite different from frequentist confidence intervals for two reasons:
+Bayesian credible intervals differ from frequentist confidence intervals by two major aspects:

 References